microsoft/FluidFramework/routerlicious/packages/runtime/client-api/src/api-core/README.md

 General questions
 * Can I somehow reuse the old sharedb types here?
 Maybe they all listen for server updates but we pipe changes through my own place.
-* Do I really need to abstract the collaborative data types inside of a container object like a document?
+* Do I really need to abstract the shared data types inside of a container object like a document?
 Or can I expose    them as individual objects?
 The document may provide better visibility in to where the person is inside the document.
   But do we really want the MUI semantics of these objects being separably addressable?

 * Do we need some form of discovery on the underlying data type?
 Probably not since this is placed within the JS from